When is a pizza not a pizza? When it’s made in Nepal

 My first pizza in Nepal

 It was on my first visit in 2007.
-I can tell you things haven’t really changed that much.
-I ordered my first pizza before a big trek as a last good meal type of send off.
+I can tell you things haven’t really changed that much aside from the dedicated pizza restaurants.
+I ordered my first pizza in a local place just before a big trek as a last good meal type of send off.
 It came back to me twenty minutes later.

 I stared at this eight inch circular piece of tortilla with chunks of tomato, ketchup and barely melted cheese and knew I’d be having dinner somewhere else later on.
 More a sort of soggy toasted tortilla sandwich than pizza.
 Neither the waiter nor locals batted an eyelid.